Updated Feb 2026 12 min read

 📍 Park Road day-use area, Noosa Heads → Sunshine Beach

-Originally declared a national park in 1939, the 3,000-hectare Noosa National Park is the jewel of the Sunshine Coast and one of Australia's most accessible coastal walking experiences.
-The star attraction is the Coastal Track — a 5.4 km trail (10.8 km return) that hugs the headland from Noosa Heads to Sunshine Beach, passing through coastal rainforest and a string of spectacular lookouts.
+Originally declared a national park in 1939, the 3,000-hectare Noosa National Park is the jewel of the Sunshine Coast and one of Australia's most accessible and rewarding coastal walking experiences.
+The star attraction is the Coastal Track — a 5.4 km trail (10.8 km return loop) that hugs the headland from Noosa Heads to Sunshine Beach, passing through coastal rainforest and a string of spectacular lookouts with views that justify the entire trip to Queensland.

-Key stops along the way include Boiling Pot (dramatic wave-watching over rocky outcrops), Tea Tree Bay (a picture-perfect cove ideal for a swim), Dolphin Point (where bottlenose dolphins are spotted most days), and the dramatic cliff-top at Hell's Gates overlooking Alexandria Bay.
-In whale season (June to October), migrating humpbacks are regularly seen from the track.
+Key stops include Boiling Pot (dramatic wave-watching over dark rocky outcrops where ocean surges through narrow channels), Tea Tree Bay (a sheltered cove ideal for a swim or longboard surf session), Dolphin Point (where bottlenose dolphins are spotted on most mornings), and the dramatic cliff-top at Hell's Gates overlooking the remote Alexandria Bay.
+In whale season (June to October), migrating humpbacks are regularly visible from the headland.

-The first 1.2 km from the Noosa day-use area to Dolphin Point is paved and wheelchair/stroller accessible.
-After that, the trail turns to well-maintained dirt.
-Allow 3–4 hours for the full circuit or about 1.5 hours for the popular return walk to Hell's Gates.
+♿ Accessibility Note The first 1.2 km from the Noosa day-use area to Dolphin Point is paved, sealed and suitable for wheelchairs and prams.
+After Dolphin Point, the track transitions to well-maintained dirt and becomes moderate.
+Allow 3–4 hours for the full return circuit, or 1.5 hours for the popular return walk to Hell's Gates.

 Other Walks & Wildlife

-📍 Noosa Headland, Emu Mountain & Peregian sections
+📍 Noosa Headland, Emu Mountain & surrounding sections

-Beyond the Coastal Track, the park offers several other rewarding trails.
-The Noosa Hill Walk (2.8 km return, ~1 hour) loops through open eucalypt woodland on the northern face of Noosa Hill — a peaceful alternative away from the coastal crowds.
-The Tanglewood Track links through to Alexandria Bay via a shady forest of strangler figs and is a favourite with birdwatchers.
+Beyond the Coastal Track, the park offers several rewarding alternative trails.
+The Noosa Hill Walk (2.8 km return, ~1 hour) loops through open eucalypt woodland on the northern face of Noosa Hill — peaceful, uncrowded and excellent for birdwatching away from the coastal crowds.
+The Tanglewood Track links through to Alexandria Bay via a forest of towering strangler figs and ancient hoop pines.

 The Emu Mountain Summit Walk (1.1 km return) in the park's southern section rewards a short, steep climb with sweeping views of the coastline from Mooloolaba to Noosa.
-And just south of the park, the Mt Coolum summit (1.6 km return, ~1.5 hours) delivers one of the Sunshine Coast's most iconic panoramas.
+A favourite with photographers for the late-afternoon light.

-📍 Memorial Drive, Eumundi — 15 min west of Noosa
+📍 Memorial Drive, Eumundi — 20–25 min west of Noosa Heads

 Tour Including Eumundi